shreethaanu/shreethaanu/README.md

 Hey 👋🏻,

-I'm ShreeThaanu, Design Technologist from India 🇮🇳 .
-I am interested in, write about and develop mobile, VR and Web Applications with swift, JavaScript, python & c#.
-I also work in frameworks like SwiftUI, Combine, React/Reactnative and ARKit/ARCore.
-I'm currently researching on XR about how they can transform the digital era for mobile users on day to day life by WebXR & AR Apps.
+Vanakkam 🫶!
+I'm ShreeThaanu, an Indian 🇮🇳 Design Technologist, wielding the powerful languages Swift, JavaScript, Python, and C# to conjure up mobile, VR, and web applications.
+My arsenal includes SwiftUI, Combine, React/React Native, and the wizardry of ARKit/ARCore.

+Currently, I'm on an electrifying XR expedition, unearthing how WebXR and AR Apps are poised to revolutionize the digital realm for everyday mobile adventurers.
+Join me in decoding the future! ⚡📱💻 #TechVoyager #XRTrailblazer #earthling

 You can see what I am currently up to on [strlabz.com][1].